 There is some biological process that makes me extend my arm to choose between selecting the temptress piece of chocolate cake in front of me as opposed to the gorgeous piece of fresh fruit.
 Or to offer my hand to you in friendship as opposed to punching you in the nose.

-This is the biology of human volition that ends with nerves and muscles working in coordination to effect a body movement toward Outcome A or Outcome B. “Strict determinist” neuroscientists might say that this outcome was the preordained result of the sum of all conditions in the prior instant.
+This is the biology of human volition that ends with nerves and muscles working in coordination to effect a body movement toward Outcome A or Outcome B. “Hard determinist” neuroscientists might say that this outcome was the preordained result of the sum of all conditions in the prior instant.
 A “compatibilist,” on the other hand, might say that this is a probabilistic outcome, or perhaps even float a possibility that the human mind, in some manner or other, can “nudge” the outcome in one direction or another.

 Feeding that process of selection is the human brain, which is not really “one brain,” but rather many evolved sub-parts, crammed into one space, that came along at different points in our 3+-billion-year history of life on this planet.
 The “better brain” will improve our chances of survival and procreation through processing a growing combination of senses and stored memories.

 Here’s the rub: these different parts of our brain, as we shall see in future posts, may “recommend” different survival actions when faced with a threat.
 And sometimes very contradictory and conflicting actions.
 For instance, one part of the brain may want to work through some logical rules based on past experiences, while another part might demand action NOW to quickly achieve a necessary end.